-- 1. Notwithstanding any other provision of law, the Director of Finance May authorize expenditures for the California School Finance Authority in excess of the amount appropriated not sooner than 30 days after notification in writing of the necessity therefore is provided to the chairperson of the fiscal committees and the Chairperson of the Joint Legislative Budget Committee, or not Sooner than whatever lesser time the chairperson of the Committee, or his or her designee, may in each instance Determine. - 2.1.
-Of the amount appropriated in this item, \$125,000 is for the one-time support of external contracts for consultants who are qualified to provide technical assistance and training in the development of financing programs for charter schools.
+0985-001-6040-For the support of the California School Finance Authority, payable from the Charter School Facilities Account, 2002 State School Facilities Fund Schedule: 466,000 (1) 20- Charter School Facilities Program Provisions: 466,000 1.
+Notwithstanding any other provision of law, the Director of Finance May authorize expenditures for the California School Finance- Authority in excess of the amount appropriated not sooner than 30 days after notification in writing of the necessity therefore isprovided to the chairperson of the fiscal committees and the Chairperson of the Joint Legislative Budget Committee, or not Sooner than whatever lesser time the chairperson of the Committee, or his or her designee, may in each instance Determine. $\frac{2}{1}$.
+Of the amount appropriated in this item, \$125,000 is for the onetime support of external contracts for consultants who are qualified to provide technical assistance and training in the development of financing programs for charter schools.